-7.5.3 geotransform
+8.5.3 geotransform

 This operation allows for simple linear transformations of the x/y/z data, such as rotation, translation and scaling.
-The layout for each operation is slightly different, and is presented here separately - however these individual sub-operations must be present inside a <geotransform>···</geotransform>.
+The layout for each operation is slightly different, and is presented here separately - however these individual sub-operations must be present inside a $\operatorname{geotransform} \cdot \cdot \cdot / \operatorname{geotransform} \cdot$.
 Each sub-operation (rotation/translation/scaling) can be performed in sequence, without requiring a new geotransform operation.
 All transformations use a right-hand coordinate convention.

-rotation : this operation performs a rotation around the origin, using vector-angle notation.
-Rotation angles are given in radiians, and the rotation is anti-clockwise as viewed from the positive end of the rotation axis.
+rotation: this operation performs a rotation, centred at the origin and around the specified vector, using vector-angle notation.
+Rotation angles are given in radians, and the rotation is anti-clockwise as viewed from the positive end of the rotation axis.
 An example of rotation (90 degrees around the 111 axis) is given below:

-translate : Translation can be performed in two ways, either by translating to the "centre-of-mass" (assuming each point has unit mass), or by specifying the translation vector.
+translate: Translation can be performed in two ways, either by translating the "centre-of-mass" (assuming each point has unit mass) to the origin, or by specifying the translation vector.
 The translation vector will be added to each point in the dataset.
 The translation can be performed as follows: